MetaLang/d-articles/std-variant is everything cool about d.md

 assert(index2.peek!Null);
 ```

-To recap:
+## To recap:

-	`std.variant.Variant` is the equivalent of `std::any::any`.
+- `std.variant.Variant` is the equivalent of `std::any::any`.
 It is a type-safe container that can contain a value of
 any type.

-	`std.variant.Algebraic` is the equivalent of `std::variant::variant` and is a sum type similar to what you'd find in
+- `std.variant.Algebraic` is the equivalent of `std::variant::variant` and is a sum type similar to what you'd find in
 Swift, Haskell, Rust, etc. It is a thin wrapper over `Variant` that restricts what types it may contain to a comile-time
 specified list.

-	With that out of the way, let's now talk about what's wrong with C++'s implementation of std::visit::visit, and how
+With that out of the way, let's now talk about what's wrong with C++'s implementation of `std::visit`, and how
 D greatly improves on it using its powerful toolbox of compile-time, introspective features.

 The main problem with the C++ version is that - aside from clunkier template syntax - metaprogramming is very arcane
 and convoluted, and there are almost no static introspection tools included out of the box, except for the absolute
 basics in `std::type_traits` (there are a few third-party solutions, which are appropriately horrifying and verbose).
-This makes implementing std::visit much more difficult than it has to be, and also pushes that complexity down to the
+This makes implementing `std::visit` much more difficult than it has to be, and also pushes that complexity down to the
 consumer of the library; my eyes bled at this code from the article:

 ```C++